tmaiaroto/li3_access/README.md

     'adapter' => 'AuthRbac',

-Then we set the default `message` and `redirect` options.
-If we don't specify it will fall back to the values set in \security\Access::check(). *This behavior will change in the next itteration of the adapter.
-See TODO.*

-    'message' => 'Access denied.',
-    'redirect' => 'Dashboards::index',

-Next is the roles array.
+Then we set the roles array.
 This array is required if you want to use this adapter.
 The roles are evaluated from top to bottom.
 So if a role at the bottom contradicts one closer to the top, the bottom will take precedence.

 ####There are five possible options you can specify for a single role.

-**match**
+*match*

 A rule used to match (see: `AuthRbac::parseMatch()`) this role against the request object passed from the `check()` method.
-You may use a parameters array where you explicitly set the parameter/value pairs or you can also use a shorthand syntax very similar to the one you use when generating urls.
+You may use a parameters array where you explicitly set the parameter/value pairs, a shorthand syntax very similar to the one you use when generating urls or a combination of the two.
 Without match being set the role will always deny access.

-*Examples*:
+Examples:

 * `'Dashboards::index'` -> `array('controller' => 'Dashboards', 'action' => 'index')`
 * `'Dashboards::*'` -> `array('controller' => 'Dashboards', 'action' => '*')` -> `Any action in the Dasboards controller.`
-* `array('library' => 'admin_plugin', '*::*');` -> `array('library' => 'admin_plugin', 'controller' => '*', 'action' => '*')` -> `Any controller/action combination under the admin_panel library.`
+* `array('library' => 'admin', '*::*');` -> `array('library' => 'admin_plugin', 'controller' => '*', 'action' => '*')` -> `Any controller/action combination under the admin library.`

 **requester**

 A string or an array of auth configuration keys that this rule applies to.
-A `'*'` denotes everyone, even those who are not authenticated.
-A string of `'admin'` will apply this to everyone who can be authenticated against the user defined `'admin'` Auth configuration.
+The string `*` denotes everyone, even those who are not authenticated.
+A string of `admin` will apply this to everyone who can be authenticated against the user defined `admin` Auth configuration.
 An array of configuration keys does the same but you can apply it to multiple Auth configurations in one go.

 *Example*: